• Skip to primary navigation

 100 g Candied Fruits

-50 g Cornstarch (or Potato)
+50 g Corn Starch (or Potato)

 30 g Liquid Glucose

-1/2 tbsp Vanilla Extract (or 1 pod seeds)
+½ tablespoon Vanilla Extract (or 1 pod seeds)

 2 Lemons (zest)

-1/2 tsp Turmeric or Yellow Food Coloring
+½ teaspoon Turmeric or Yellow Food Colouring

 4 g Instant Yeast